 *Dates are subject to change.

-- Assisting Special Events staff with management of external events (may require some evenings).
+- Assisting Special Events staff with external events (may require some evenings).

-- Creating “one-liners” for Special Events and Directors Office.
+- Creating event “one-liners” for Development and Directors Office.

 - Helping with setup and breakdown of events.